 - Introduction

-- Classical cryptosystems
+- Symmetric Key Cryptography

-- General concept
+- General process

 - Substitution ciphers

 - Caesar cipher

 - Vigenére cipher

 - One time pad

 - AES

 - Advantages and Problems

 - Public key cryptography

 One Time Pad

 - Invented by Gilbert Vernam - The one-time pad is basically a Vigenére cipher. - The length of the key is as long as the length of the plaintext. - Therefore, there are no periodic reoccurrences. - The key is randomly chosen and only used once. - Every key has the same probability.